discord/discord-rpc/README.md

 First, head on over to the [Discord developers site](https://discordapp.com/developers/applications/me) and make yourself an app.
 Keep track of `Client ID` -- you'll need it here to pass to the init function.

+### Unity Setup

+If you're a Unity developer looking to integrate Rich Presence into your game, follow this simple guide to get started towards success:

+1. Download the DLLs for any platform that you need from [our releases](https://github.com/discordapp/discord-rpc/releases)
+2. In your Unity project, create a `Plugins/` folder inside your `Assets/` folder if you don't already have one
+3. Copy the file `DiscordRpc.cs` from [here](https://github.com/discordapp/discord-rpc/blob/master/examples/button-clicker/Assets/DiscordRpc.cs) into your `Assets/` folder.
+This is basically your header file for the SDK

+We've got our `Plugins/` folder ready, so let's get platform-specific!

+#### Windows

+4. Create `x86/` and `x86_64` folders inside `Assets/Plugins/`
+5. Copy `discord-rpc-win/win64-dynamic/bin/discord-rpc.dll` to `Assets/Plugins/x86_64/`
+6. Copy `discord-rpc-win/win32-dynamic/bin/discord-rpc.dll` to `Assets/Plguins/x86/`
+7. Click on both DLLs and make sure they are targetting the correct architectures in the Unity editor properties pane
+8. Done!

+#### MacOS

+4. Copy `discord-rpc-osx/osx-dynamic/lib/libdiscord-rpc.dylib` to `Assets/Plugins/`
+5. Rename `libdiscord-rpc.dylib` to `libdiscord-rpc.bundle`
+6. Done!

+#### Linux

+4. Copy `discord-rpc-linux/linux-dynamic-lib/libdiscord-rpc.so` to `Assets/Plugins/`
+5. Done!

+You're ready to roll!
+For code examples on how to interact with the SDK using the `DiscordRpc.cs` header file, check out [our example](https://github.com/discordapp/discord-rpc/blob/master/examples/button-clicker/Assets/DiscordController.cs)

 ### From package

 Download a release package for your platform(s) -- they have subdirs with various prebuilt options, select the one you need add `/include` to your compile includes, `/lib` to your linker paths, and link with `discord-rpc`.
 For the dynamically linked builds, you'll need to ship the associated file along with your game.